-Figure 4-3-1-1: Port Configuration Page Screenshot
+Figure 4-3-1: Port Configuration Page Screenshot

+Object Description

-Object Description • Port This is the logical port number for this row.
-Port Description Indicates the per port description. • Link The current link state is displayed graphically.
-Green indicates the link is up and red indicates the link is down.
+Port This is the logical port number for this row.

+Port Description Indicates the per port description.

+• Link The current link state is displayed graphically.
+Green indicates the link is up and

+red indicates the link is down.

+• Warning Operational warnings of the port.

+•: No warnings

+There are warnings, use tooltip to see.

 Current Link Speed Provides the current link speed of the port.